Scotland's Hogg to retire after World Cup

 Last updated on .From the section Scottish Rugby

-Scotland and Exeter full-back Stuart Hogg has announced his intention to retire from rugby after the World Cup in France this autumn.
+Scotland and Exeter full-back Stuart Hogg has announced he will retire from rugby after the World Cup in France this autumn.

 Hogg, who turns 31 in June, recently earned his 100th cap and has scored 171 international points.